 Streamlining the FAFSA Form

-- ED is required to streamline the FAFSA where possible, including directly transferring income information from the IRS to calculate Pell eligibility and the SAI.
+- The Department of Education is required to streamline the FAFSA where possible, including directly transferring income information from the IRS to calculate Pell eligibility and the SAI.
 The new FAFSA will have a more user-friendly interface, fewer questions, and an easier way to transfer income from the IRS.

 Expanding Access to Pell Grants